edmdc/yearone-rancid-tomatillos/README.md

 ## Setup

-In a new terminal window navigate to the parent directory you wish to clone code to and run the following commands
+In a new terminal window navigate to the parent directory you wish to clone the code into and run the following commands

 - Clone code to local machine